-These figures partially justify why the number of doctors who decide to practice defensive medicine is on the rise too.
+These figures partially justify why the number of doctors who decide to practice defensive medicine is also on the rise.
 However, this increase also gives way to concern.

-Read on to gain more insight into the concept of medical practice, its consequences, and the main reasons why doctors practice it.
+Read on to gain more insight into the concept of defensive medicine, its consequences, and the main reasons why doctors practice it.

-Finally, defensive medicine increases patients' mistrust in this profession and that insuperable fear of going to the doctor, causing irreparable damage to the doctor-patient relationship.
+- Increasing patients' mistrust in this profession and that insuperable fear of going to the doctor

 Why Do Miami Doctors Choose This Practice?

 Almost 80% of healthcare providers who practice defensive medicine think it's a solution to prevent them from getting dragged into a medical malpractice lawsuit.
-A legal action could impact their future career and prospects while posing risks to their financial security as well.
-Furthermore, it would damage their reputation irrevocably.
+Legal action could:

-The fear of mistaking is another factor that urges doctors, especially young ones, in this direction.
-Last but not the least, some practitioners who have seen their peers go through a legal lawsuit resort to defensive medicine to avoid the same burden.
+Fear of mistakes is another factor that urges doctors, especially young ones, in this direction.
+Last but not the least, some practitioners, who have seen their peers go through a legal lawsuit, resort to defensive medicine to avoid going the same route.